Ferenc Marki: Training to be a fencing master at the Toldi Miklos Institute

-In 1935, Ferenc Marki achieved the rank of fencing master or "maestro" when he graduated among the very best of his class and received the diploma of Maître d'Armes and Fencing Instructor.
+In 1935, Marki achieved the rank of fencing master or "maestro" when he graduated among the very best of his class and received the diploma of Maître d'Armes and Fencing Instructor.

 Teaching as a fencing master in Hungary

-After teaching at Toldi Miklos alongside of Maestros Borsody and Gellert until 1938, Maestro Marki entered the military and taught fencing at the Hungarian Military Academy.
+After teaching at Toldi Miklos alongside of Maestros Borsody and Gellert until 1938, Marki entered the military and taught fencing at the Hungarian Military Academy.

 By 1938, the threat of Germany's expansionist politics caused many Hungarians to join the military.
 When Germany's seizure of lands in neighboring Austria and Czechoslovakia was unopposed by cowering Allied nations, it became clear that resistance was futile.
 As a result of the German persecution of Jews in Hungary, in 1941 Maestro László Borsody (who had changed his name from Blum on converting to Catholicism) shot himself rather than be coerced into submission (Cohen 2002:339).
-Hungarian soldiers had to fight against Russia on its eastern border and Ferenc Marki was taken as a prisoner of war in one of the major battles there.
+Hungarian soldiers had to fight against Russia on its eastern border and Marki was taken as a prisoner of war in one of the major battles there.
 With the defeat of Germany at the end of World War II, Hungary came under the covert political control of its eastern neighbor, the Soviet Union.

-In 1945, Ferenc Marki returned to Szeged after his mother died to manage the family paprika business, and to resume his passion of teaching fencing.
+In 1945, Marki returned to Szeged after his mother died to manage the family paprika business, and to resume his passion of teaching fencing.